Mont-Blanc from Salève © French Moments

 Walking in the Vanoise © French Moments

-Families will enjoy day walks, while experienced hikers may plan a long itinerary through the passes of the Alps, passing from one valley to the next and occasionally staying overnight in a mountain refuge.
+Families will enjoy day walks, while experienced hikers may plan a long itinerary through the Alps’ passes, passing from one valley to the next and occasionally staying overnight in a mountain refuge.

 The Vanoise in Autumn © French Moments